amitapl/amitapple.snowsite/Snow/_posts/2014-11-17-azure-websites-slots.md

 ## What are those deployment slots? ##

-From a (standard) website you can create deployment slots which will actually be Azure Website instances that are tied to that Website.
+From a (standard) website you can create deployment slots which will actually be Azure Web App instances that are tied to that Website.

-A deployment slot will carry the name of the Azure Website + the name of the slot, for example:
+A deployment slot will carry the name of the Azure Web App + the name of the slot, for example:

-If my Azure Website is called **mysite** and I create a slot called **staging** then my slot will be an Azure Website with the name **mysite(staging)** and its url will be **http://mysite-staging.azurewebsites.net**.
+If my Azure Web App is called **mysite** and I create a slot called **staging** then my slot will be an Azure Web App with the name **mysite(staging)** and its url will be **http://mysite-staging.azurewebsites.net**.

 ![Add deployment slot](/images/slots2.png)

-> It's important to emphasize that the slot is in itself a regular Azure Website, it will have its own app settings, connection string, any other configuration settings and even an scm site (**https://mysite-staging.scm.azurewebsites.net**).
+> It's important to emphasize that the slot is in itself a regular Azure Web App, it will have its own app settings, connection string, any other configuration settings and even an scm site (**https://mysite-staging.scm.azurewebsites.net**).

-> In fact by default each Azure Website has a single deployment slot called **production** which is the Azure Website itself.
+> In fact by default each Azure Web App has a single deployment slot called **production** which is the Azure Web App itself.

 You can add more than one **deployment slot**.